Calendar of Events

 This Spirituality and Education Special Interest Group welcomes people to explore the interplay of spirituality and education.
 Our interests are diverse — from across the life course in educational and professional contexts, voluntary organizations and community settings.

-Following our recent ‘pause and evaluate’ meeting, we are pleased to announce a revised format for our subsequent meetings: two twenty-minute presentations and discussion time.
+We are continuing to build upon our revised format of a twenty-minute presentation and dialogue.
 This provides opportunities for us to learn more about the interplay of spirituality and education across diverse settings.
-Please see below for further details about our forthcoming presenters and their presentations.
+Please see below for further details about our forthcoming presenter and their presentation.

 Warm regards, your co-chairs Sara and Trisha